Sylvania Mountains Wilderness: Flora and fauna

 The wilderness flora is a mixture of Mojave Desert and Great Basin plant life.
 Joshua trees are numerous, as well as desert tea, hop sage, cheesebush, deerhorn cholla and in the highest elevations, single-leaf pinyon, big sagebrush and Utah juniper.
-Rare plants in the area include fernleaf fleabane (Erigeron compactus), a native perennial wildflower, and Mormon needlegrass (Achnatherum aridum), a native perennial that grows in Joshua Tree and Pinyon-juniper woodland communities.
+Rare plants in the area include fernleaf fleabane (Erigeron compactus), a native perennial wildflower, and Mormon needlegrass (Eriocoma arida), a native perennial that grows in Joshua Tree and Pinyon-juniper woodland communities.

 Recreation

 The hiking trails are closed four-wheel-drive roads and rise gradually from the bahada to pinyon woodlands in the higher elevations.
 The most rugged area is the White Cliff Canyon in the eastern portion with cliffs rising 800 ft above the canyon floor.
 The wilderness is very seldom visited due to a lack of water and extreme temperatures in the summer months.
 Wildflower season is from March through May.

 Relics of mining activity are still present both within the wilderness and along the mountain range into Nevada.